Alabama GOP to consider closed primaries at upcoming meeting - NewsBreak

 GOP leaders have expressed concern that Democrats are interfering in the election process by voting in Republican primaries, and say a closed primary could prevent that.

 Secretary of State John Merrill says such a system, however, could reduce voter participation.
-Last primary saw a 23% turnout.Biden visits flood-ravaged Kentucky
+Last primary saw a 23% turnout.Trump says FBI raided Mar-a-Lago

 “Now if you register as a Republican or if you register as a Democrat, your party ballot will show up on your information whenever you check in, and that may deter some people from participating because they’ll know that they’ve been identified as Republicans or identified as Democrats and some people are uncomfortable with that,” Merrill said.